chelebyy/Web_Stock/cursorruless.md

 During you interaction with the user, if you find anything reusable in this project (e.g. version of a library, model name), especially about a fix to a mistake you made or a correction you received, you should take note in the `Lessons` section in the `scratchpad.md` file so you will not make the same mistake again.

+# Document Management Check

+At the beginning of each new task and during document creation/editing operations, check the @document-management-rules.mdc rules.
+All document and folder organization should comply with these rules.
+Specifically:

+- When adding a new feature module, create the corresponding document under knowledge-base/feature_modules/
+- Document error solutions in the errors.md file
+- Keep document references in README.md up to date
+- Update the scratchpad.md file according to task progress
+- When creating a new technical document, add it to the appropriate folder and reference it from other documents

+Always refer to @document-management-rules.mdc rules for document structure and content standards.

 You should also use the `scratchpad.md` file as a scratchpad to organize your thoughts.
 Especially when you receive a new task, you should first review the content of the scratchpad, clear old different task if necessary, first explain the task, and plan the steps you need to take to complete the task.
 You can use todo markers to indicate the progress, e.g.
 [X] Task 1
 [ ] Task 2